21 Apr 2025

 Pretzel: Food Diary - Food tracker app with weekly AI analysis and trends

-18 Oct 2023 iOS Nutrition Dieting
+18 Oct 2023 Nutrition iOS Dieting

 With Pretzel you can understand and improve your eating habits without the hassle of calorie counting or food weighing.
 Just snap a picture and describe your meal.
 Receive personalized nutricion insights and diet analysis based on your logs, powered by GPT-4.